paycoreio/docs/docs/integration/callbacks.md

 ## Timeouts

-There are 3 timeouts for Callbacks in PayCore.io:
+There are 3 timeouts for Callbacks in {{custom.company_name}}:

 1. **Connection Timeout:**  The connection timeout is the timeout for making the initial connection to the callback URL's HTTP server.
 2. **Read Timeout:**  Once the initial connection has been made, at any time there is a possibility that there is an indefinite wait to read data from the HTTP server.
 The read timeout is the timeout for such a wait.
-3. **Total Callback Timeout:**  In addition to the above timeouts, PayCore.io also checks the total execution of time of any callback via the callback execution timeout.
+3. **Total Callback Timeout:**  In addition to the above timeouts, {{custom.company_name}} also checks the total execution of time of any callback via the callback execution timeout.

 The values for each timeout are as follows: